127 YEARS OF SOLVING SMARTER

 Even at its start, our business was about innovation – recognizing the potential for a chain belt to be a higher quality, more durable option for agricultural equipment than the leather belting used at the time.

 Today, we’re leading in the newest industry breakthroughs – such as the Internet of Things – and harnessing our workforce talent to constantly challenge ourselves and grow through innovation.
+We’re building a portfolio that allows customers to optimize productivity across all stages of their lifecycles.

 Our spirit of continuous improvement, too, is an enduring legacy.
 The company's initial growth stemmed from the belief that if chain belts worked well on farm machinery, they could be expanded to new applications too.
 Within a decade, we were making chain-driven conveyors and developing drives for new applications.